Table of Contents

 **click to enlarge**

-By monitoring financial health with the help of high-level financial KPIs such as the revenue, EBIT, net income, and cost breakdown, each CEO has immense data to monitor and optimize the financial performance of a company.
+By monitoring financial health with the help of high-level financial KPIs such as revenue, EBIT, net income, and cost breakdown, each executive has immense data to monitor and optimize the financial performance of a company.
 Additionally, modern CEOs need to stay connected to the team and customers to know their satisfaction levels.
 This is important in our digital age as employees will switch companies if they're not satisfied.
 The same you can assume for customers.